minku1219/new/README.md

 # new
-This Contains a shopping list.
+This Contains a shopping list of whole month.